 12. Combine data, intuition. and courageous action.

-Embrace data-driven decision making.
+Embrace data-informed decision making.
 Measure what matters, watch what you see, see the unseen — but also trust your instinct and gut.
 Take bold action once you gather the insights from your data.

 13. Leverage tools, technologies, process and imagination.